News bites: dancing llamas & doughnuts

 Kitchen takeover to showcase local produce

-Award-winning chef Alanna Sapwell of Esmay will be taking over the kitchen at Byron Bay’s Oma Food & Wine this Sunday, cooking alongside head chef Mark Hannell.
+Award-winning chef Alanna Sapwell of Esmay will be taking over the kitchen at Byron Bay’s Oma Food & Wine this Sunday,.
+She’ll be cooking alongside head chef Mark Hannell.
 Sapwell and Hannell will team up to present a menu showcasing fresh produce grown by Venetia Scott of Hungry Earth Agroecology and Growing Roots Permaculture at The Farm in Byron Bay.
 The $80 set menu will be based on the best in-season produce available that day.

 Each month, Oma – the latest restaurant from the Three Blue Ducks team – collaborates with some of the country’s hottest chefs, producers and winemakers to showcase signature dishes, ingredients and drinks for the local community to experience.